The Talk of the Town

 Try as he might, Cary Grant could not avoid typecasting.
 The Bristol-born Englishman arrived in New York City in 1920 as part of a British comedy troupe, and a few years later he embarked on a film career in California which at first led to modest roles in Paramount features.
 However, as legend has it, the handsome Grant was "discovered" by Mae West, who saw him on a movie set one day and told her director "If he can talk, hire him."
 Grant was immediately cast opposite West in 1933's She Done Him Wrong, and it was to him that she uttered the immortal movie line "Why dontcha come up sometime and see me."
 Born Archibald Leach, the actor Cary Grant spent a lifetime pondering the distance he felt from his own screen persona and in particular the many roles that cast him as the attractive leading man.
 Without question, he was a talented dramatic actor who also had a gift for light comedy, but one only has to look at the resume to understand Cary Grant the Hollywood commodity: In films such as His Girl Friday, The Philadelphia Story, Arsenic and Old Lace, Notorious, To Catch a Thief, An Affair to Remember, North By Northwest, and Charade, Grant is the smoldering single man, somewhat elusive to women, and usually a bit of a scoundrel.
 But Grant occasionally looked for films that would cast him against type, such as None But the Lonely Heart and Father Goose.
 He always had a special affection for these projects, and his finest bit of improbable casting came in George Stevens' 1942 The Talk of the Town, one of the great romantic comedies of the golden era.

 Grant stars as Leopold Dilg, a mill laborer in a small New England town who discovers one day that he's a hunted man.
 A notorious rabble-rouser, Dilg had been protesting working conditions at the local woolen mill for years.
 But after it's destroyed by an arsonist and a man dies in the fire, the innocent Dilg is fingered by the authorities as the prime suspect.
 With an injured leg that won't let him flee very far, Dilg takes refuge in a rustic rental house owned by old friend Nora Shelley (Jean Arthur).
-However, the day Dilg arrives is also the day Nora is expecting Prof. Michael Lightcap (Ronald Colman), a Supreme Court nominee who is looking for a quiet respite to finish writing a book.
+However, the day Dilg arrives is also the day Nora is expecting Prof. Michael Lightcap (Ronald Colman), an esteemed law professor who is looking for a quiet respite to finish writing a book.
 Dilg attempts to hide out in the attic, but soon after he's introduced to Lightcap as "Joseph" the gardener, and before long the two men form a friendship around a series of theoretical debates concerning the nature of law Lightcap believes that the legal system only has use when it's applied in a cold, dispassionate matter, while Dilg insists that the law exists only to support the powerful, and that there are times when it's appropriate to take matters into one's own hands.
 It's after Dilg is exposed and finds himself once again on the run that both men are forced to examine the validity of their ideals.

 * * *